kmoppel/pgweasel/README.md

 `pgweasel errors top $LOG` - Show the most frequent error messages with counts

+`pgweasel errors --hist $LOG` - Show a basic vertical histogram of error counts.
+Default --bucket=1h

+`pgweasel errors --hist -l debug5 $LOG` - Show a histogram for all events, not only errors

 `pgweasel locks $LOG` - Only show locking (incl. deadlocks, recovery conflicts) entries

 `pgweasel peaks $LOG` - Show the "busiest" time periods with most log events, using a 10min bucket by default